Nissan Murano Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Nissan Murano insurance rates for additional coverage choices and driver risks.
+The chart below breaks down estimated Nissan Murano insurance rates for other coverage scenarios.

-- The average rate for the average middle-age driver using $500 deductibles is $1,344
+- The average rate for the average middle-age driver who has $500 deductibles is $1,344

-- Drivers with serious driving violations could pay at least $2,908 or more
+- Drivers with multiple violations and an at-fault accident could pay up to $2,908 or more

-- The price for full coverage for a 16-year-old driver can be $5,040 a year
+- The price for full coverage for a teen driver for full coverage can cost as much as $5,040 or more

-Auto insurance prices for a Nissan Murano are also quite variable based on your driving record, the model of your Murano, and deductibles and policy limits.
+Auto insurance prices for a Nissan Murano are also quite variable based on your driving record, the model of your Murano, and liability limits and deductibles.

-More mature drivers with a good driving record and high deductibles may pay as low as $1,300 per year on average for full coverage.
-Prices are much higher for teenage drivers, where even good drivers will have to pay as much as $5,000 a year.
+A more mature driver with a good driving record and high deductibles may pay as little as $1,300 a year for full coverage.
+Prices are highest for teenage drivers, where even good drivers will have to pay at least $5,000 a year.
 View Rates by Age

 State | Premium | Compared to U.S. Avg | Percent Difference |